-- If you are driving, and are pulled over by the police, pull your car safely over to the side of the road as soon as possible.
+• If you are driving, and are pulled over by the police, pull your car safely over to the side of the road as soon

+- as possible.
 Roll down the window and stay seated in the car with your hands visible and resting on the steering wheel.
 Only get out of the car if you are instructed to do so by the police officer. - Always stay calm and respectful.
 Keep your emotions under control and never argue with a police officer.
 If you are unhappy with your treatment, try to memorize the officer's name and badge number along with the details of the incident.
 Each police department has a way to process civilian complaints. - You have the right to refuse to answer any questions beyond routine questions, such as your name and address.
 Your silence cannot be used against you, and you can always request representation by an attorney.
-It is a good idea to take time to familiarize yourself with your rights [2] before any unlikely encounters with law enforcement. - Contact the OISS for a consultation [6] with an adviser if you are arrested, or even if you are stopped and issued a summons.
+It is a good idea to take time to familiarize yourself with your rights [4] before any unlikely encounters with law enforcement. - Contact the OISS for a consultation [8] with an adviser if you are arrested, or even if you are stopped and issued a summons.
 You do not have to be taken into custody for the incident to be considered an 'arrest'.
+Arrests can have lasting effect on U.S. immigration activities.
+Ordinary traffic infractions are generally not an arrest.